A note on gravity and fluid dynamic correspondence on a null hypersurface: Introduction

 In this paper, we provide a systematic description of fluid-gravity correspondence for a generic null surface.
+Our work proposes a novel extension of fluid-dynamic techniques that have recently been developed for the stretched horizon \cite{Price:1986yy,Freidel:2022vjq, Freidel:2024emv}, adapting them to the unique characteristics of null surfaces.
+Unlike the stretched horizon, which retains a timelike nature, a null surface poses significant challenges due to its degenerate geometry and the absence of a well-defined rest frame.
+By addressing these issues, our approach provides a more comprehensive framework for describing the fluid-like behavior of null surfaces, broadening the scope of hydrodynamic descriptions in gravitational systems.
 Our argument does not rely merely on finding the similarity between null dynamical equations with the Navier-Stokes equation and identifying the fluid parameters based on analogy.
 Instead, we follow a conventional approach of fluid dynamics, which is centered around the null Brown-York energy-momentum tensor-- similar to the fact that the fluid-dynamic description is centered around the energy-momentum tensor of the fluid.
 We show that some of the fluid parameters can be identified naturally from the different components of null BY tensor, which agrees with the previous identification which was based on analogy.
 Furthermore, embracing the usual route of fluid dynamics, where the fluid equations (such as the energy conservation equation, momentum conservation equation, etc., which are known as the Navier-Stokes equation) can be obtained from the suitable projection of EMT, we show that the entire fluid-gravity description for a generic null surface can be formulated from the conservation of null BY tensor.
 Using this approach, not only do we obtain the age-old Damour-Navier-Stokes (DNS) equation, but we also show that the other relations, such as the energy conservation relation and the continuity equation can also be obtained.